NewsLocal NewsCleveland Metro

 CLEVELAND — The 15th Semiannual Report written by the Independent Monitoring Team overseeing Cleveland police reforms said Cleveland has moved away from "unnecessary legal squabbling" to "focus on fulfilling the hard work required by the Consent Decree."

-In a letter from Monitor Karl Racine, he noted the Monitoring Team has regained access to relevant databases.
-He said Cleveland is once again sharing the materials and information needed to oversee progress toward mandatory police reforms.
+In a letter from Monitor Karl Racine, he noted the Monitoring Team has regained access to relevant databases and said Cleveland is once again sharing the materials and information needed to oversee the city's progress.
 His letter also said Cleveland has "nearly eliminated" the backlog of records requested by the Community Police Commission and Office of Professional Standards.

-Racine also praised the expansion of the Police Accountability Team (PAT), which now has four team members to help the city reach the goals of the Consent Decree.
+Monitor Karl Racine noted the city has created an open data portal to help citizens track crime.
+He also praised the expansion of the Police Accountability Team (PAT), which now has four team members.
+The teams works to help the city achieve federally mandated reforms.

-The latest report represents a significant shift in the Federal Monitoring Team's assessment of Cleveland's cooperation with the when compared to the 14th Semiannual Report, which was released in April.
+The latest report represents a significant shift in the Federal Monitoring Team's assessment of Cleveland's cooperation with the team since the 14th Semiannual Report, which was released in April.

 Racine placed the blame on Mayor Justin Bibb and his administration for the "unwarranted delays," which he said cost the city and its taxpayers "time, money, and progress."